 Header photo: After her husband lost his battle with alcoholism and depression, Kelly attended a Foundation event and was inspired by a guest speaker sharing her story.
 Today, Kelly actively speaks up on behalf of mental health and raises funds for the Foundation.

 Thoughtful sharing of how mental illness has impacted your life can have an empowering effect on others, while helping to break down public stigma.
 Rogers Foundation offers opportunities for you to share your experience with others—write a letter, speak at small Foundation gatherings, or present your experience at one of our larger fundraising and awareness events.

 We have a special name for those who wish to share their story with us: Rogers Champions.
 It is because of people like you who are championing the way for others to get the help they need.
 Want to be a Rogers Champion?
-Share your story in our online form or contact us now.
+Call us at 262-646-1646 or email.

 Research shows that the most effective way to reduce stigma is to know someone with a lived experience of mental health challenges.
 Knowing someone with a lived experience is two to three times as effective as educational programs in terms of changing attitudes.
 Help us spread the word that mental illness is real and it’s treatable.
 Here are six ways you can help end the stigma of mental illness: